michael-basil/michael-basil.github.io/parenting.md

 ---
 title: parenting
-description: move forward one step at a time
+description: progress forward one step at a time
 ---

 <script type="text/javascript">